SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causInf2-s.md

 ## 0.8273 0.6530 0.1743 1.2670 2.5462
 ```

-3. Compare the associational contrasts computed in in
+3. Compare the associational contrasts computed in
    item 4.1 with the
     causal contrasts in item 4.2.
 What do you conclude about
     confoundedness of the associational contrasts?